You-Gao/Blog/_books/2025-02-22-fifth-discipline.md

 ## Systems Thinking

-Gestalt thinking, systems thinking, arrows/loopy diagrams, complexity science, or "*big-picture*" thinking; Whatever you call it, the core tenets backing this methodology are these supposed facts.
-The world is incomprehensibly complex; time is linear, but processes are non-linear, and formal logic can not express these models of the world.
-Famous examples of this are widespread in pop science, like the butterfly effect or less known predator-prey dynamics in ecological systems.
+Gestalt thinking, systems thinking, arrows/loopy diagrams, complexity science, or "*big-picture*" thinking; Whatever you call it, the core tenets backing this methodology are these supposed facts:

-Now that I'm thinking about it, chaos theory is another term for the same thing.
-However, in chaos theory, they are more thinking about dealing with a model error rather than expressing a model.
-They aren't too interested in formulating dynamical equations for non-linear systems but rather in the error due to different initial conditions.
+1. The world is incomprehensibly complex.
+2. Time is linear, but processes are non-linear.
+3. Formal or "*purely*" mathematical logic can not express it.

 Anyways, if you want to learn more, this lecture by the Santa Fe Institute is interesting.